Long Live the Night: In popular culture

 A modified version of "Long Live the Night" was made for the Canadian Football League and used as the theme song for the national TV broadcast Thursday Night Football on CFL on TSN in 2018 and 2019.

 Music video

 The official music video for "Long Live the Night" premiered on May 17, 2018, and was directed by Ben Knechtel.

 Live performance

 In November 2018, the Reklaws performed "Long Live the Night" at the kickoff show for the 106th Grey Cup in Edmonton.
+In August 2024, the Reklaws performed "Long Live the Night" while competing on season 19 of America's Got Talent during the quarterfinals stage.